 Who is at fault for an accident caused by a pothole?

-This year’s wintry weather has had a visible impact on DC city roads.
+Wintry weather has had a visible impact on D.C. city roads.
 You may have noticed a recent abundance of potholes.
 Potholes form when water seeps through small cracks in the surface of the pavement.
 When the weather cools, this water freezes and expands, causing stress on the asphalt and the underlying surface.
 This stress causes the cracks to expand.
-Road salt, traffic, and heavy snow plows cause more stress.
+Road salt, traffic and heavy snow plows cause more stress.
 The cracks grow even bigger.
 Over time, they become potholes.

 Potholes can range in size from small, shallow depressions to large openings that are several feet across and several inches deep.
 A small pothole can get significantly bigger in just a few hours.